ExeCiety/comindo-presence-containerize/README.md

-# Containerize For Presensi Comindo
+# Containerize For Comindo Presence Project

 ## How to Use
 1. Create a folder that will be used for `root` all `comindo presence` projects